 1. FPCB(Flexible Printed Circuit Board)

 High-quality, 2-4 oz double-layer pure copper flexible PCBs ensure the smooth passage of significant current, reduce heat generation and help the heat to dissipate more quickly.
 Heat can affect shortening the life of LEDs, so we need to find ways to dissipate it.
 By attaching the LED strip to the aluminum profile, we can dissipate as much heat as possible and reduce the working temperature.
+For more information about FPCB, you can read Everything You Should Know About FPCB.

 2. Double-sided Tape

 At LEDYi, we use 3M brand VHB tape.
 But, many suppliers offer no-name or, worse, fake brand name adhesives.
 The key to a long-lasting installation and thermal conductivity is a great quality tape.
+For information about Double-sided Tape, you can read How to Choose The Right Adhesive Tapes For LED Strip.

 The resistors are used to regulate the forward current through the LEDs so that the LEDs operate at the designed brightness.
 The value of the resistor may change from batch to batch.
 Use a reputable company for resistors.